lewiskimaru/simple-foresta/README.md

 - **Integration**: Backend integration for satellite analysis
 - **Credentials**: Service account key stored securely
 - **Usage**: Forest statistics and deforestation analysis

+## Running the Sensor Simulator

+1. Ensure the backend server is running.
+2. Open a new terminal.
+3. Navigate to the simulator directory:
+    ```bash
+    cd scripts
+    python sensor_simulator.py --endpoint http://localhost:5000/api/... --interval 60 # Sends data every 60s
+    # Or run specific commands if designed that way (e.g., python simulator.py --send-alert fire)
+    ```
+4. Observe the Guardian Monitoring page in the frontend application for incoming data/alerts.

+## Guidance for AI Developer
+- **Understand the Core Flow:** Pay close attention to the User Flow and Core Workflows sections.
+The separation of concerns (frontend search vs. backend boundary fetching) is critical.
+- **Use Provided Scripts for Logic & Keys:** The `.js` and `.py` files in `scripts.md` are your primary reference for *how* to interact with the external APIs (OSM, PlantNet, GEE) and the expected data formats.
+Extract API keys and service account details from these files. **Do not** just copy the scripts wholesale; integrate their *logic* into the Flask services and React services/components.
+- **Follow the Project Structure:** Adhere to the proposed `/frontend` (Vite/React) and `/backend` (Flask) structure.
+Use Blueprints in Flask and component-based architecture in React.
+- **Implement Authentication:** Use Flask-JWT-Extended for backend token management and protect API routes.
+Implement login/signup forms and token handling (storage, sending in headers) on the frontend.
+- **Database Interaction:** Use SQLAlchemy in the backend for ORM.
+Define models as specified in the schema.
+Ensure all resource-related API endpoints perform authorization checks (user owns the requested area/sensor/etc.).
+- **API Integration:**
+    *   Frontend: Axios for API calls.
+Implement services for OSM Nominatim and PlantNet.
+Handle API responses and errors.
+Store keys in `.env`.
+    *   Backend: `requests` library for OSM Overpass. `earthengine-api` for GEE.
+Wrap these calls in service functions.
+Handle errors and timeouts.
+- **Mapping:** Use React Leaflet or Mapbox React GL on the frontend.
+Fetch boundary data from the backend and display polygons.
+Fetch sensor locations and display markers.
+- **Charts:** Use Recharts or Chart.js on the frontend to display GEE deforestation trends and sensor data history.
+- **Sensor Simulation:** Create the `scripts/sensor_simulator.py` script.
+It should periodically send JSON data (matching `sensor.json` format) to the backend's `/api/sensors/data` endpoint using the `requests` library.
+Allow configuration via command-line arguments (endpoint URL, interval, optional specific alert triggering).
+- **Error Handling:** Implement robust error handling on both frontend (displaying user-friendly messages) and backend (logging errors, returning appropriate HTTP status codes).
+- **State Management (Frontend):** Use React Context API for simple global state (like user auth status) or consider Zustand/Redux Toolkit if state becomes complex across many components (e.g., managing sensor data updates).
+React Query is highly recommended for managing server state (API data fetching, caching, background updates).
+- **User-Specific Data:** This is critical.
+Ensure all backend queries retrieving lists of areas, species IDs, etc., are filtered by the `user_id` obtained from the JWT token.

 ## License